 Squash is one of the highest maintenance vegetables that I grow in my garden.
 I love squash, so I always fight the good fight against any bad bugs that try to steal my yummy harvests (don’t mess with me bugs!).

 Not to be confused with the squash borer bug, the squash bug (also known as the horned squash bug) is a common pest that can plague all types of squash and pumpkin plants.

 How to Control Squash Bugs Organically

 The key to squash bug control is persistence.
 If you stay on top of the problem, then squash bugs won’t cause much damage in your garden (trust me, it sounds harder than it is).

 Once you find squash bugs in your garden, immediately arm yourself with two things:

 - A spray bottle filled with soapy water.
-In the spray bottle, I mix about one teaspoon of a mild liquid soap with one liter of water.
+In the spray bottle, I mix about one teaspoon of Dr. Bronner’s Baby Mild organic liquid soap with one liter of water.
 It quickly kills squash bugs and nymphs on contact.
 If you don’t want to mix your own, you can buy an organic insecticidal soap spray instead.

 Squash bug eggs are pretty easy to spot, you just have to look under the leaves.
 As I find squash bug egg clusters on my squash plants, I carefully scrape them off and drop those into my bucket of soapy water too.

 I haven’t seen squash bugs in my home garden in almost 10 years (knock on wood)!
 As for the community garden… well that’s a different story.
 I’ll be battling squash bugs at the community garden as long as I grow squash there – that’s just the nature of community gardening.